Webilop/user-language-switch/readme.txt

 * Automatic filtering of search results according to the language displayed.
 * Addition of references to other languages available in HTML head section of post, pages and custom post types.
 * Creation of [Github repository](https://github.com/Webilop/user-language-switch) to receive collaboration easily.
+= 1.5.1 =
+* Fix of bug enabling and disabling post types for automatic filtering based on languages.

 == Upgrade Notice ==